5 Lean Six Sigma principles to boost efficiency

 If you’ve read our other content about process improvement methodologies, you’ve probably noticed that two schools of thought dominate project management philosophy: the Lean method and the Six Sigma approach.
 The Lean method stresses the importance of reducing all forms of waste.
 Six Sigma is a data-driven, tried-and-true project management process.

-The difference between Lean and Six Sigma
+Lean vs. Six Sigma

 So what happens when you turn up the heat and combine best practices?
-For a process stream that produces the best results, consider the following Lean Six Sigma principles for your organization.

 Lean Six Sigma principles

 1. Focus on the customer